top of page

 Freedom Seekers were often helped by Abolitionists to safe havens via land or water routes.
 Water was a lifeline for economic reasons as well as for linking communities.
 Working on the Great Lakes ships allowed Black sailors and cooks extended connections and family relationships in various waterway ports.

-BUILDINGS 4 - 9
+BUILDINGS 11 - 15

 LIFE AND TIMES

 Experience home lifestyles complete with kitchen utensils, bedroom furniture, dining and parlour settings including the Davenport House.
 Time for reflection in the church and pioneer cemetery.
+Also, the Masonic Lodge hass a vital part of the community.

-BUILDINGS 14 - 18
+BUILDINGS 20 - 21

 SCHOOL HOUSE &

-THE DOLL HOUSE & BLACK MEMORABILIA
+THE DOLL HOUSE &

 Touch the desks from one of the last segregated Canadian school in Colchester, Ontario, in 1961.
-Be amazed by the collection of dolls, postcards and memorabilia.
+Be amazed by the collection of dolls, postcards and Black memorabilia.
 Utterly amazing! and so much more.

 bottom of page